-For years older people have attributed their aches, pains, and illnesses to normal aging process.
+For years, older people have attributed their aches, pains, and illnesses to the normal aging process.
 Age is often used as a reason to avoid exercise.
-But a regular exercise program, regardless of your age, can improve the quality of your life and help stave off illness, including heart disease, stroke, and diabetes.
+But a regular exercise program, regardless of your age, can improve the quality of your life and help you avoid illness, including heart disease, stroke, and diabetes.
 As always, you should consult with your doctor before starting any exercise program.

 Most people know that with age, come certain physiological changes.
 Studies show that we lose the following as we age:

 Fortunately, regular exercise can help delay some of these changes and give you the energy you need to do everyday activities like walking, shopping, and playing with your grandchildren.
 Exercise may even help decrease depression and stress, improve mood and self-esteem, and postpone age-related cognitive decline.

 Even if you have never exercised before, you can start now.
 It is what you are doing now that you can change—not what you have been doing all your life.

 By adding endurance, strength, flexibility, and balance training into your routine, you will be healthier, happier, and more energetic.

 Decades ago, doctors rarely recommended aerobic exercise for older people.
 But we now know that most people can safely do moderate exercises.
 Studies have shown that doing aerobic exercise just a few days a week can bring significant improvements in endurance.